 Getting to Tangkoko National Park is fairly easy when coming from Manado, North Sulawesi’s main destination, connected by flight to Singapore and, soon, Kota Kinabalu in Sabah.
 It’s about an hour and a half drive towards Bitung, and then up in the interior to the park’s entrance.
-Get an idea of the accommodation in the area.

 The tarsier spotted at Tangkoko National Park in Sulawesi.
 Image by Monkey Rock World

 WHERE TO GO IN INDONESIA IN THE SUNDA ISLANDS ARCHIPELAGO

 Sumba is an amazing place to visit if you want to experience an ancient, traditional culture and have breathtakingly beautiful beaches all to yourself.
 Very few Westerners make it to this sparsely populated island, and tourist infrastructure is minimal.
 But as long as you’re prepared to rough it a bit, you can stay in friendly homestays that serve simple Indonesian food.
 It’s possible to travel around the island independently on public transport, as long as you have a lot of patience.
 You’ll be rewarded by stunning beaches, like Pero Beach in the far west of Sumba, and traditional villages of houses with tall, thatched roofs.
 While the majority of the population is Christian, many people on the island practice an animist religion called Marapu.
 They bury their dead in large stone monuments known as megaliths and are one of the last remaining megalithic cultures on Earth.

 There are flights from Denpasar on Bali and Kupang on Timor, and ferries also run to the island.
 Nowadays, a few agencies have started to offer organized tours to Sumba from Bali or Lombok.

 Buildings in Sumba.
 Photo from The Nomadic Vegan